cesarizu/SSLocalNotification/README.md

 ```

-From there you are able to add actions as so:
+From there you are able to add actions as such:

 ```Swift